lagarrueal/tts-exercises/2_audio_manipulation/README.md

     * Load a sample from the `./data` directory and half the number of sample using your function.
     * Save the waveform and keep the same sample rate.
 Describe the results.
 Why does this happen?
 2. (*) Now do the same but half the sample rate as well when you save the waveform.
 Describe the results.
 Why does this happen?
 3. (*) Next repeat step two but remove ever more samples while reducing the sample rate at an equal rate.
 Compare the output for sr, sr/2, sr/4, sr/8, sr/16. sr/32.
 At what point does the audio get too distorted in your opinion?
 At what point could you no longer understand what is being said.
-Calculate what the actual sample rate is at these points and compare to what is used in telephone audio (8000 kHz).
+Calculate what the actual sample rate is at these points and compare to what is used in telephone audio (8000 Hz).

 ## 3. Mixing waveforms